bookofproofs/FParsecErrRecStudy/README.md

 let runSequence = sepBy (runBlockAbc <|> runBlockErrRec) semicolon .>> spaces |>> Ast.RunSequence // replacement of (runBlock <|> runBlockErrRec) by (runBlockABC <|> runBlockErrRec)
 ```

-By analogy, we could do the same modifications to `beginEndBlock`, replacing it by a version of `beginEndBlockAbc` but we don't do it yet for an unexpected behavior of our globalParser we will deal with later.

-For the time being, our modification allows us to deal with the following use cases ErunBlock01, 02,... .

 #### ErunBlock01 (complemented by TestErunBlock01 and TestErunBlock01Diag)
 ```
 "begin run {a};run a, b };run{a, b} end"